potatoeggy/eifueo/docs/mhf4u7.md

 ### Derivative rules

 These rules can be used in place of/to supplement finding derivative functions using first principles and are usually much faster to calculate.
+These rules assume that all of the functions involved are differentiable.

 The degree of a derivative is always the degree of the original function$-1$.